jobelche/Empirical-Accuracy/README.md

 ## Budget

 Shooting is expensive, and it seems to be getting more expensive every year.
 Following this guide will not be cheap.
-The goal is to prevent the waste of time and materials.
+One of the many goals is to prevent the waste of time and materials.
 It will feel more expensive upfront (because it will be).
 Every piece of data collected early will make testing/troubleshooting less expensive in the future.

 ## Skip the Filler...